ankitvg/Data-Mining/README.md

 3.Dow Jones

-The datasets are available on http://archive.ics.uci.edu/ml/ as well in the datasets folder uploaded here.
+The datasets are available on http://archive.ics.uci.edu/ml/ as well in the datasets zip folders uploaded here for each data set.